infews/infews.github.io/source/articles/2018-08-03-drake-your-job.html.md

 First, list which job characteristics are important to you.
 Take some time and make a list.
 Here’s what I came up with, based on what matters to me:

+- **Compensation**
-× _Compensation_ — Money matters!
+  - Money matters!
 Base salary, any bonus, stock options or shares, and benefits.
+- **Organization**
-× _Organization_ — How do I feel about the company or organization?
+  - How do I feel about the company or organization?
 Do my leaders inspire me?
 Do my values align?
+- **Manager**
-× _Manager_ — Is my manager helpful in my career?
+  - Is my manager helpful in my career?
 Do we meet regularly?
 Do they listen?
 Do they explain the “Why?” as well as the “What?” when I have questions?
+- **Peers**
-× _Peers_ — Do they have my trust and respect?
+  - Do they have my trust and respect?
 Do I have coffee and lunch buddies?
 Do I invite them over for dinner?
+- **Commute**
-× _Commute_ — How long do I spend getting to the job every day?
+  - How long do I spend getting to the job every day?
 Does it leave me enough time for the rest of my life?
+- **Office location**
-× _Office location_ — Is the office in a place that inspires me daily?
+  - Is the office in a place that inspires me daily?
 Is it easy to schedule time with my friends and mentors at other companies?
 Can I run errands at lunch?
-× _The company’s main product or service_ — Is my work going toward a product or service that I admire or respect?
+- **The company’s main product or service**
+  - Is my work going toward a product or service that I admire or respect?
 That I would use regularly?
 Would I be proud to recommend it to friends and family?
-× _The work_ — Is my work energizing?
+- **The work**
+  - Is the work I'm doing energizing to me?
 Is it fun?
 Is it interesting?
+- **Opportunity to learn**
-× _Opportunity to learn_ — Are I adding to my skillset?
+  - Are I adding to my skillset?
 Is this job going to help me get the next one?

 ## The Drake Job Equation